The Fascinating History of Data Visualization: From Basic Maps to BI

 Scratching on rocks and drawings in the sand are more likely the first graphical illustrations.
 Experts believe the famous Lascaux cave paintings dating back to 40,000 years were guides to hunting and directions to the spirit world.
 These paintings were likely astronomical illustrations of the constellations.

-366-335 BC Roman Maps
+366-335 BC Roman maps

 The desire to effectively manage the army's movement and smoothly control trade made the Romans famous as mapmakers.
 Beginning in Britain to ending in India, it illustrates the road system of the empire.